obsidianmd/obsidian-help/ru/Руководства/Work with Tags.md

 - Underscore: #maintag_subtag
 - Dash: #maintag-subtag

-This will allow you to click to search, as per usual, but if you want to find all instances of `maintag` with all subtags, you can still use the [[Search]] to look for `#maintag`.
+This will allow you to click to search, as per usual, but if you want to find all instances of `maintag` with all subtags, you can still use the [[Поиск]] to look for `#maintag`.
 This is useful in cases where you have subcategories of things but you also want to be able to easily find all instances of the higher category.